xzw0005/GettingAndCleaningData/README.md

 # GettingAndCleaningData

 The input dataset is the Human Activity Recognition Using Smartphones Dataset which could be downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.

-Our goal is to collect, work with, and clean the data set.
+Our goal of this project is to collect, work with, and clean the data set.

 The repository includes the following files: